 If you thought that running was the apex of eco-friendly sports activates, think again.
-If you’ve ever taken part in a marathon or watched a race on TV, then you must have been bothered by the amount of plastic water bottles that go to waste.
-Solo running is no different, as individuals also litter the park with garbage, trample over plants, and scare wildlife with loud music from the phone stereo.
+If you’ve ever taken part in a marathon or watched a race on TV, then you know.
+You must have been bothered by the amount of plastic water bottles that goes to waste.
+Solo running is no different.
+Because as individuals litter the park with garbage, trample over plants, and scare wildlife.
+That’s with loud music from the phone stereo.

 However, a new generation of runners is emerging, ones that take active care of the environment during the event they organize.
 Green runner, as they are called, are really eco-aware runners that make sure everything they wear, drink, and consume during running is 100% environmentally-friendly.
 It might seem odd that we should care about speedy tree-huggers but their way of life conceals secrets we could benefit from.
 Care to know which?

 Supporting local producers

 Most of us buy food at a supermarket without even bothering to trace its origins.
 In the other hand, green runners seek to actively promote small local food producers and promote healthy food.
 Organic farmers benefit from green running vents because they get to set up a market where they can sell their produce.

 Surprisingly enough, green runners adhere to the principle of frugality, even though running is a sport that burns whole lot of calories.
 They only buy food they consume within a day so there are no stock and over-shopping.
 Furthermore, eggs, meat, and dairy products they purchase need to be organic, i.e. deprived of any detrimental herbicides, hormones or pesticides.